rails/webpacker/docs/env.md

 similar to the [dotenv Ruby gem](https://github.com/bkeepers/dotenv).

-In development, if you use [Foreman](http://ddollar.github.io/foreman) or [Invoker](http://invoker.codemancers.com) to launch the Webpack server, both of these tools have basic support for a `.env` file (Invoker also supports `.env.local`), so no further configuration is needed.
+In development, if you use [Foreman](http://ddollar.github.io/foreman) or [Invoker](http://invoker.codemancers.com) to launch the webpack server, both of these tools have basic support for a `.env` file (Invoker also supports `.env.local`), so no further configuration is needed.

-However, if you run the Webpack server without Foreman/Invoker, or if you want more control over what `.env` files to load, you can use the [dotenv npm package](https://github.com/motdotla/dotenv).
+However, if you run the webpack server without Foreman/Invoker, or if you want more control over what `.env` files to load, you can use the [dotenv npm package](https://github.com/motdotla/dotenv).
 Here is what you could do to support a "Ruby-like" dotenv: